 The team here believes in an Open Internet.
 Our is aim to be the most reliable, trustworthy, transparent service to help you access content when and where you want it.

 Proxmate is a browser plug-in service using web proxy technology to allow users to access web content privately and securely.

-A browser plug-in is simply software that adds functionality to a Web browser (like Chrome, Firefox or Opera).
+A browser plug-in is simply software that adds functionality to a Web browser (like Chrome or Firefox).
 They are typically from a third party (like us!) rather than the browser developer, and are also called “add-ons” or “extensions”.